-Secondly, although with a low correlation coefficient, ESR showed a weak to moderate positive correlation with the main inflammatory markers in dogs, with the best correlation related to fibrinogen.
+Secondly, ESR showed a weak to moderate positive correlation with the main inflammatory markers in dogs, with the best correlation related to fibrinogen.
 This finding is in line with the recent veterinary literature on the use of ESR in various clinical conditions and in a recent study on canine leishmaniasis (Cavalera et al. 2022).
 As stated in the introduction, the ESR as an inflammatory marker was first studied in dogs naturally infected with Babesia canis (Matijatko et al., 2007).
 In canine babesiosis, ESR was found to decrease daily after treatment, approaching the values of healthy dogs, similarly to other inflammatory markers, such as CRP (Matijatko et al., 2007).
 More recently, ESR was proven to be a good monitoring parameter in an experimental model of canine osteoarthritis, in which it was found to increase until week 12 of observation (Ajadi et al., 2018).
 In a recent study on canine ehrlichiosis, ESR was found to be faster than in healthy controls, and it also correlated positively with CRP (Asawapattanakul et al., 2021).
 The ESR is mainly determined by the balance between pro-sedimentation (above all fibrinogen) and anti-sedimentation factors.
 Glycoproteins of the RBC membrane are negatively charged and create a repulsive electric zeta potential between cells, and they help to prevent interactions between RBCs (Fernandes et al., 2011).
 In case of inflammation, the high proportion of fibrinogen in the blood alters this zeta potential and the RBCs tend to stick to each other thus shortening the ESR (Holley et al., 1999).
 The low correlation coefficient results observed may be due to some pathological processes such as disseminated intravascular coagulation or other inflammatory conditions in which fibrinogen is consumed, and consequently fibrinogen concentration decreased (McGrotty et al., 2016).

 In our population study, ESR also correlated positively with CRP, although with a weak correlation coefficient.
 In humans, CRP and ESR are often used to detect or monitor inflammation, and are usually performed together in patients with suspected infection or inflammation.
 However, their results have been shown to disagree in around 33% of patients (Colombet et al., 2010).
 Sbong and colleagues found three mechanisms to explain CRP/ESR disagreements: a slight fluctuation in both CRP and ESR in patients; the development of an intercurrent illness which may alter CRP and ESR behavior; and a different time course of CRP and ESR elevations, in which the CRP rose and fell faster than the ESR (Sbong et al., 2015).
 In line with our results, a weak positive correlation between ESR and CRP was found in dogs affected by ehrlichiosis (Asawapattanakul et al., 2021).
 However, additional studies are needed to clarify the relationship between ESR and CRP in veterinary species.